A step-by-step guide to Zendesk create side conversations via email or Slack

 2. Select Email from the options that pop up.

-3. A composer window will appear, looking a lot like a standard email client.
+3. A composer window will appear, similar to a standard email client.
 Fill in the details:

 • To: Pop in the email addresses of your recipients.
-You can add up to 100 people here, though Zendesk limits you to 48 non-agents.
-You can also click CC/BCC if you need to.
+You can add up to 100 people here, including up to 48 non-agents.
+You can also click CC/BCC if needed.

-• Subject: Write a clear and concise subject line.
+• Subject: Write a clear subject line.
 This field is required.

 • Message: Write out your message.
-You've got a rich text editor, so you can bold text, add links, and format it to make it easy to read.
+You've got a rich text editor to format your message for clarity.

 4. To give your recipient the full picture, you can attach files or even specific ticket comments.
 Just click the little paperclip icon and choose From computer or From ticket.
-This is a huge time-saver compared to manually copying and pasting.
+This is a great way to keep everyone aligned.

 5. Click Send.

-The person you emailed will get what looks like a normal email.
+The person you emailed will receive a standard email.
 When they reply, their message will thread directly back into this side conversation within the Zendesk ticket.
-Everything stays neatly organized in one place.
+Everything stays organized in one place.

 Step 3: Create a side conversation in Slack

-For those quick internal chats, Slack is usually the faster option.
-Need a quick answer from engineering?
-A status update from logistics?
-This is the way to go.
-It brings the discussion right into the tool your team is already using all day.
+For quick internal chats, Slack is often a very efficient option.
+Need a quick answer from engineering or a status update?
+This brings the discussion into the tool your team already uses.

 1. From the ticket, click the Side conversations icon (+) again, but this time, select Slack.

 2. The composer will ask you to choose a Slack channel to post the message in.
-If your company uses multiple Slack workspaces, they'll be clearly labeled so you pick the right one.
+If your company uses multiple Slack workspaces, they'll be clearly labeled.

 3. Type out your message.
 You can use Slack’s usual Markdown for formatting and attach files just like you would with an email.